 I am completely convinced that our industry is critical to our society, however it’s already time to consider where we can improve.
 The early identification of risks and hazards and then the sharing of problems and failures is going to become essential to us as an industry, as losing the services that we offer will soon be intolerable to the millions of people that rely on us to keep them connected.
 We are the invisible glue and we should be building unbreakable bonds around our world.

 This thinking paper is part of a collection of insights and expertise from Aurecon as it explores leading through and beyond the COVID-19 disruption.
 Explore our insights here.

-Matt Gurr is a Technical Director with Aurecon, specialising in the design and development of data centre facilities, working in mission critical environments with organisations requiring high levels of uptime and reliability.
+Matt Gurr is Senior Technical Program Manager, Amazon and former Design Leader and Mission Critical Data Centre Specialist, Aurecon.
+He specialises in the design and development of data centre facilities, bringing skills in mission critical environments to organisations that require high levels of uptime and reliability.

 Please change your browser to one of the options below to improve your experience.